joellje/CZ4031Project2/README.md

 - Install Python requirements in the project repository: `pip install -r requirements.txt`

+- Ensure you are connected to Internet, because the visualisation of the QEP tree requires connection to an external PyPlot JavaScript file hosted on a CDN.

 - Run GUI: `python project.py` (Make sure that you minimally have Python 3.10 installed.)